richsoni/www-richsoni.com/_songs/when-i-make-my-millions.md

 composed_at: 2015-07-07
 ---

-When i make my millions, ro-da-do-do
+When I make my millions, ro-da-do-do
-The devil will still be steppn' on the heel
+The devil will still be steppng on the heel
 Of my shoe with his toe

-When i make my millions, ro-da-do-ray
+When I make my millions, ro-da-do-ray
-There'll still be a mod with pitch forks
+There'll still be a lynch mob
 At the foot of my driveway

-When i make my millions, ro-da-do-me
+When I make my millions, ro-da-do-me
-Ill still be a prisoner
+I'll still be a prisoner
-In this world ill never be free
+In this world I'll never be free

-When i make my millions, ro-da-do-fa
+When I make my millions, ro-da-do-fa
-Ill still be a drifter
+I'll still be a drifter
 On the run from the law

-When i make my millions, ro-da-do-so
+When I make my millions, ro-da-do-so
-Ill still be so lonesome
+I'll still be so lonesome
 That don't change with some doe

-When i make my millions, ro-da-do-la
+When I make my millions, ro-da-do-la
-Ill still be self conscious
+I'll still be self conscious
 And want to withdraw

-When i make my millions, ro-da-do-ti
+When I make my millions, ro-da-do-ti
-Ill still be so lost
+I'll still be so lost
 Lookin' for the silver key

-When i make my millions, ro-da-do-do
+When I make my millions, ro-da-do-do
 The devil will still be steppin' on the heel
 Of my shoe with his toe